Intrauterine Fetal Demise

 The period after a stillbirth is highly emotional, with many parents experiencing overwhelming feelings of sadness, guilt, anger, and helplessness.
 It’s crucial for parents to have a support system to help them through this time.

-If you’ve lost a child to IUFD, you may find comfort talking about the experience with a counselor, family members and friends, and support groups.
+If you’ve lost a child to IUFD, you may find comfort in talking about the experience with a counselor, family and friends, or a support group.
 Finding ways to remember your baby after a pregnancy loss may also help with the grieving process.

 Parents can preserve their child’s memory by: